MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-qos-beacons-to-measure-player-latency-to-azure.md

 ```

 ### C++
-These are the two QoS APIs available in the [PlayFab cross-platform (CPP) SDK](https://github.com/PlayFab/XPlatCppSdk), as noted below.
+There are the two QoS APIs available in the [PlayFab cross-platform (CPP) SDK](https://github.com/PlayFab/XPlatCppSdk).

 The code is located in [*PlayFabQosApi.cpp*](https://github.com/PlayFab/XPlatCppSdk/blob/master/code/source/playfab/QoS/PlayFabQoSApi.cpp).